 Using the Rank section, look at what your top 1% are capable of producing.
 For example, if you have 3500 customers, you’ll want to rank members 35 through 1.
 The output result is a very reliable predictor of your potential.
 Now, compare the output here with what your one-percenters actually produced.

 If you are stunned by the potential output of your one-percenters—and I’m sure you will be—then spend some time figuring out what you can offer them.
+It's a near-certainty that they will spend far more with you than you think possible.

 Some ideas of what to offer your high-end customers include: